These are just totally delightful little antique Chinese shoes or slippers.

 The toe of the upper shoe section - pokes out over the end of the sole area - so designed that your toe would never touch the ground.

-Taken lots of images from a variety of angles for your inspection.
+I have lots of images from a variety of angles for your inspection.

 Probably for the more specialist collector of such items - I don't think that they would be for normal or daily wear.

-I will have to post these in a slightly larger sized box with the Royal Mail to keep the original box from getting any worse - so this would pop up your postage very slightly.
+I will have to post these in a slightly larger-sized box with the Royal Mail to keep the original box from getting any worse - so this would pop up your postage very slightly.

 They have never been worn and are in pristine condition.